The Greatest 1980s Movie Quotes

 Of course it wasn’t as much of a flop as often thought (budget circa $15 million, US box office circa $20 million) but director John Carpenter was under no illusions as to how the studio (Universal) perceived his ‘Thing’ in the immediate aftermath of its 25 June 1982 release, not helped by the appearance of ‘E.T.
 The Extra-Terrestrial’ two weeks before.

 Come to think of it, has there ever been a less suitable ‘summer movie’ than ‘The Thing’?
-Carpenter agreed – he reportedly virtually begged Universal to delay the release date to Halloween 1982, avoiding comparisons with ‘E.T.’, and change the title to ‘Who Goes There’.
+Carpenter agreed – he reportedly virtually begged Universal to delay its release to Halloween 1982 and change the title to ‘Who Goes There’, to avoid comparisons with ‘E.T.’.
 They refused.

 Then there was the changing nature of horror-film audiences to contend with.
 After a market-research screening, one teenager apparently approached Carpenter pleading complete ignorance regarding the ending.
 When the director responded that it was up to their imagination, the co-ed mumbled, ‘Oh, God, I hate that…’